open-switch/opx-snmp/README.md

 # opx-snmp
 This file describes the SNMP agent implementation for OpenSwitch OPX.
 The engine used is PySNMP, which is a lightweight Python-based extensible agent with rich functionality.
 The agent implementation is also available in Python.
 Version 2 is currently supported, and will continue to be the default version of the agent.
 Version 3 support will be available in the next release.
 The infrastructure supports implementation of any number of standard and proprietary MIBs, and users can extend it to support traps, snmpsets, and so on.

 ## Code organization
 The SNMP agent code is organized into three areas:
 * Engine code - provided by PySNMP libraries and users generally don't  make changes to it
 * Core agent - single Python file SNMPAgent serves as the glue between the PySNMP engine and user-specific handlers that fetch data from the backend.
 When a user implements a new MIB, they can make minimal code changes (a few lines) here.
 * Handlers - files contain all switch-specific code to get data from the lower protocol layers of the switch.
 When new MIBs are introduced, this is where the bulk of the code changes are expected.

 ## Code location on switch
 Compiled MIBS: /usr/lib/python2.7/dist-packages/opx-snmp
 Handlers: /usr/lib/python2.7/dist-packages/opx-snmp
 Handlers utilities: /usr/lib/python2.7/dist-packages/opx-snmp
 Core agent: /usr/sbin/SNMPAgent

-## Implemented MIBs:
+## Implemented MIBs
 * Interface table

 ## Add your own MIB
 1. Compile your standard or proprietary MIB using the compiler provided by PySNMP mibdump.py.
 This generates an xyz-mib.py file, which is a Python-ized form of the MIB that the PySNMP engine can